maykinmedia/objects-api/docs/api/usage.rst

 * The Objects API can access the Objecttypes API
 * The API token (in the Objects API) has write permissions for the object type "Boom".

+In the examples below we use the API token for the Objects API with the value ``5678``.

 Create an object
 ----------------